lijiahao008/Trail/readme.md

     ```
 - Place corresponding views for each controller under `/views` folder;
 - In terminal, run `ruby bin/<file_name>.rb`
-- See result at `localhost:3000` in your browser
+- Visit `localhost:3000` in the browser and type in your desired route in the address bar.

 ### Demo Code

 - run `ruby bin/demo_app.rb` in the terminal
-- visit the following two routes:
+- visit `localhost:3000` and type in the following two routes:
   - `/dogs`: displays all dogs
   - `/dogs/new`: displays a new dog creating form